ocaml-sf/learn-ocaml/docs/tutorials/step-8.md

   in aux (Random.int 42)
 ```

-Finally, **test.ml** will be evaluated in the following environment:
+Finally, the content of **test.ml** will be evaluated in the following environment:

 ```ocaml
 val print_html : 'a -> 'b